 - Close: The closing stage is where leads are transformed into customers.
-At this later marketing stage, specific marketing tools such as marketing automation, lead nurturing, and social media monitoring are utilized to ensure that the correct leads are closed at the perfect time.
+At this later marketing stage, specific marketing tools such as email marketing, marketing automation, lead nurturing, and social media monitoring are utilized to ensure that the correct leads are closed at the perfect time.

-The Inbound Methodology involves the marketer in every stage of a customer's journey to finding the perfect product or service by attracting the right visitors to your website, converting them into qualified leads, closing more sales, and delighting your customers.
+The Inbound Methodology involves the marketer in every stage of a prospect's journey to finding the perfect product or service by attracting the right visitors to your website, converting them into qualified leads, closing more sales, and delighting your customers.